cncf/tag-storage/README.md

 A project that aims to define an industry standard “container storage interface” (CSI).
 This interface would enable a storage vendors to write a driver once and have it work across a number of container orchestration (CO) systems

-See this [google doc](https://docs.google.com/document/d/1JMNVNP-ZHz8cGlnqckOnpJmHF-DNY7IYP-Di7iuVhQI/edit#) for more information.
+See this repo for more information: https://github.com/container-storage-interface/spec

 ## Members and Mailing List